Lai Chi Kok: Buildings

 Lai Chi Kok Hospital is a special hospital located on the original location of the cap.
 Its neighbour, the Lai Chi Kok Reception Centre, is managed by the Hong Kong Correctional Services.
 At one point, the Lai Chi Kok Incinerator was one of three incinerators in Hong Kong; however, it was demolished because it released pollutants into the Hong Kong air.
 The headquarters of the Kowloon Motor Bus was also in Lai Chi Kok, before being relocated; the site has since been replaced by a private housing project called Manhattan Hill.

 Transport

 The area is served by Mei Foo station on the MTR Tsuen Wan line and Tuen Ma line.
 The MTR's Lai Chi Kok station is actually in Cheung Sha Wan, not Lai Chi Kok.
 Mei Foo is a transportation hub due to its geographic location in the north-western end of Kowloon.
 Lai Chi Kok Road is named after this place, but most part of the road lies outside Lai Chi Kok.

 Education

 Lai Chi Kok is in Primary One Admission (POA) School Net 40.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Fuk Wing Street Government Primary School and Li Cheng Uk Government Primary School.

+Hong Kong Public Libraries maintains the Lai Chi Kok Public Library.